SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-edit.md

 ### Updates Applied

 ```
-PREPEND: history entry to Task History section
+PREPEND: history entry to Task History section (if added)
   - YYYY-MM-DD: {entry}
-UPDATE: last_update in frontmatter (if present)
 UPDATE: frontmatter fields (status, priority, etc.)
 APPEND: subtasks to Subtasks section (if added)
 ```

-**Note:** Task history entries use date only (YYYY-MM-DD) while project/area log entries use date + time (YYYY-MM-DD HH:MM).
-This distinguishes task-level events from track-level events.
+**Note:** Tasks do NOT have a `modified` date field.
+The Task History section serves as the audit trail for changes.
+Each edit should include a history entry to document the change.

 **RC Format Reminder:** All history entries should follow "action - reason" format to capture rationale (RC principle).
 The command should gently remind users if this format is missing.